 Unfortunately, car accidents happen all the time, even when they could have been prevented.
 They are an inevitable occurrence that can leave the victims with serious injuries and significant damage to their vehicles.

 Although accidents cannot always be avoided, it’s possible to recover compensation from the driver responsible.
-However, in Iowa, there is a specific set of laws, including comparative negligence, that you must know.
+However, in Iowa, there is a specific set of laws, specifically regarding comparative negligence, that you must factor into your case.

 What are the General Negligence Laws in Iowa?

-In order to have a successful personal injury claim in Iowa and elsewhere, it’s important to prove certain steps apply in your case.
+In order to have a successful personal injury claim in Iowa, it’s important to prove certain steps apply in your case.
 In general, these types of legal claims rely on the theory of negligence.
 The steps in a negligence case involving whether the at-fault party — in this case, the other driver — owed you a duty of care.

 In car accident cases, all drivers owe other drivers, pedestrians, and passengers a duty of care to ensure that they operate their vehicles in a safe manner so nobody gets injured.
 If that duty of care is breached, the driver responsible for an accident is liable to compensate the victims for their medical expenses, damage to their property, lost wages, and further damages.